 What is Lyme Disease?

 Lyme disease is a tick-borne illness that has become a widespread epidemic in recent years.
 It’s known as “The Great Imitator”, because it resembles many other different diseases, yet does not respond to the treatments for those diseases.
-While it can seem like it's everywhere, it's not; and Lyme disease prevention is your best bet for avoiding this disease.
+While it can seem like it's everywhere, it's not; and tick prevention is your best bet for avoiding this disease.

 Lyme can really seem scary, especially when you see that there are over 300,000 new cases each year.
 It baffles doctors and patients alike, is notoriously difficult to diagnose, and can really cause serious damage in the people it affects.
 It is frightening.
 I understand; I’ve been fighting my own Lyme battle for the last 2 years.